Same-sex marriage in Germany: Second Merkel Government

 Federal elections were held on 22 September 2013, after which a new government coalition was formed.
 The new Bundestag, inaugurated on 22 October, again consisted of a theoretical majority of parties in favour of same-sex marriage (SPD, The Left and the Greens).
-The Left immediately introduced a bill to legalise same-sex marriage, but the SPD did not support it in order to not jeopardise negotiations on government formation.
+The Left immediately introduced a bill to legalise same-sex marriage, but the SPD did not support it so as not to jeopardise negotiations on government formation.
 Even though the SPD had campaigned on "100% equality" for LGBT people, the coalition agreement between the CDU/CSU and the SPD did not contain any significant change regarding LGBT rights.
 The Left's bill had its first reading on 19 December 2013 and was subsequently sent to the Legal Affairs Committee for consideration.
 On 5 June 2015, nine states (Baden-Württemberg, Brandenburg, Bremen, Hamburg, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Schleswig-Holstein and Thuringia) submitted a same-sex marriage bill to the Bundesrat.
 The legislation had its first reading on 12 June 2015.
 In the Bundestag, the Greens submitted another bill on 10 June 2015.
 It had its first reading on 18 June.
 On 25 September 2015, the Bundesrat voted to approve the bill proposed by the nine states.
 The bill moved to the Bundestag where the governing parties (CDU/CSU and SPD) blocked the consideration of all three pending same-sex marriage bills.

-On 14 August 2016, despite the lack of legal recognition for same-sex marriages, two men were married at St. Mary's Church in Berlin by two Protestant pastors, the first same-sex marriage performed in a German church.

 In March 2017, the SPD, the junior partner in the coalition government, announced they would press the CDU to legalise same-sex marriage in the face of overwhelming public support.
-The leader of the SPD in the Bundestag, Thomas Oppermann, said his party would introduce a bill, in addition to the long-pending bills of the Greens, The Left and the one referred from the Bundesrat, but eventually did not do so.
-On 20 June 2017, the Federal Constitutional Court rejected an application by the Greens for an injunction ordering the Legal Affairs Committee to send bills legalising same-sex marriage to lawmakers for a vote in Parliament's last pre-election session.
+MP Thomas Oppermann said his party would introduce a bill, in addition to the long-pending bills of the Greens, The Left and the one referred from the Bundesrat, but eventually did not do so.
+On 20 June 2017, the Federal Constitutional Court rejected an application by the Greens for an injunction that would have required the Legal Affairs Committee to forward bills legalising same-sex marriage to lawmakers for a vote during Parliament's last pre-election session.
 On 17 June 2017, the Greens pledged not to participate in any governing coalition after the 2017 elections unless the legalisation of same-sex marriage was part of the agreement.
-On 24 June, FDP leader Christian Lindner said that he would recommend that his party makes a similar commitment, and the following day the SPD made a similar pledge.
+On 24 June, the Chairman of the Free Democratic Party, Christian Lindner, said he would recommend that his party make a similar commitment, and the following day the SPD made a similar pledge.